saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/cypress.md

 :::note
 This field has the same purpose as `reporterOptions` in `cypress.json` file.

 Reporter options are specific for each reporter.
-Take a look to your reporter options in order to know which options are available.
+Consult your reporter documentation, in order to know which options are available.
 :::

 ---